Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Experimental Setups

-{\bf Evaluation protocols.} We follow the classical protocol to evaluate the meta-learned model on few-shot classification tasks~\cite{VinyalsBLKW16Matching,SnellSZ17Prototypical,YeHZS2018Learning,Wang2019Simple}.
-10,000 $N$-way $K$-shot tasks are sampled from the meta-test set during the model evaluation, and there are 15 instances for each of the $N$ class in the query set.
-The mean accuracy and 95\% confidence interval are reported.
+Since there are no labels in the meta-validation set, we evaluate UML based on the performance of the last epoch's model.
+We follow the classical protocol to evaluate the meta-learned model on few-shot classification tasks~\cite{VinyalsBLKW16Matching,SnellSZ17Prototypical,YeHZS2018Learning,Wang2019Simple}.
+10,000 tasks with $N$-way $K$-shot support set are sampled from the meta-test set during the model evaluation, and there are 15 instances per $N$ classes in the corresponding query set.
 We set $N=5$ and $K=\{1,5,20,50\}$.
+We compute mean accuracy and the 95\% confidence interval.
+Since the confidence intervals over 10,000 trials vary around 0.15-0.20 in all settings, we omit them for clarity.
+Detailed results with confidence intervals are in the supplementary.